-Join Gabriel Corbett for an in-depth discussion in this video Creating revolved features, part of Learn Onshape: The Basics.
+Join Gabriel Corbett for an in-depth discussion in this video Creating revolved features, part of Learning Onshape.

 - [Instructor] The revolve and the revolve cut feature…are one of the most fundamental types of modeling…you can do.…I'm gonna go ahead and create a new document.…Click on create, and I'm gonna type test number two.…It doesn't really matter, you can start with any document,…name it whatever you want.…We're just starting with a blank document.…Click on okay.…It's gonna create a new document workspace.…And by default, we automatically get a…parts studio, as well as an assembly.…Notice I'm over here in parts studio number one.…I'm gonna choose this front plane here,…and I'm gonna start a sketch.…